-Classified Staff underutilization revolves mainly around Hispanics (we have an underutilization of 22 Hispanics in this area).
-There are currently vacancies in Buildings and Grounds yet, as stated before, the Dean of Faculty & Staff Relations/Director of Human Resources and the Chief Administrative Superintendent of Buildings and Grounds have to select from the CUNY Civil Service lists, based upon examinations, thus limiting the scope of the applicant pools to only those individuals who navigate through the Civil Service process; however, these hiring directors do have the flexibility to increase their applicant pools for custodial assistant positions; also, "Provisional" candidates may be appointed.
-The Executive Director of CPLA has already met with the Administrative Superintendent of Buildings and Grounds regarding his current searches, and he has been advised of the serious underutilization of Hispanics in his area.
-In addition, the Executive Director has met with the Deans of Administration and of Faculty/Staff Relations to inform them of our various underutilizations.
-Every effort will continue to be made to correct the underutilizations (especially of Hispanics) in the classified staff ranks.
+We have improvement in the underutilization of Hispanics in the Classified Staff categories; even though it continues to be an area of concern (we have an underutilization of 16, down from 22 last year).
+Like last year, there are currently vacancies in Buildings and Grounds, yet, as stated before, the Dean of Faculty & Staff Relations/Director of Human Resources and the Chief Administrative Superintendent of Buildings and Grounds have to select from the CUNY Civil Service lists, based upon examinations, thus limiting the scope of the applicant pools to only those individuals who navigate through the Civil Service process.
+However, these hiring directors do have the flexibility to increase their applicant pools for custodial assistant positions by appointment of "Provisional" candidates.
+The Executive Director of CPLA has already met with the Administrative Superintendent of Buildings and Grounds regarding current searches, and he has been advised of the underutilization of Hispanics in his area.
+In addition, the Executive Director CPLA has met with the Deans of Administration and Faculty & Staff Relations to inform them of the various underutilizations.
+Every effort will continue to be made to reduce the underutilizations (especially of Hispanics) in the classified staff ranks.